 Free Medical Negligence Initial Appointment

 Do you think you have a claim?
 Our Medical Negligence team offer a free initial appointment on all types of potential compensation claims, big or small.
 Our compassionate and friendly Medical Negligence team will discuss your concerns with you and will let you know as soon as we can whether we can help.
-Your initial appointment will be made by telephone, offering you complete flexibility.
-The appointment can be arranged to fit around lunch breaks or work commitments.

 Call us today on 0114 2496 611 or fill out an assessment form to start your claim.